aadarshasubedi/CampManagement-API/README.md

 -- Easy-to-use: Add the API as a dependency, and call the functions! <br />
 -- This is a proof-of-concept of gaming on Visual Basic and may not work. <br />

+Demo built with .NET 4.6 - Visual Studio 2015 Professional - Update 1 not installed.

 _All these features are part of the API at it's current state.
 These may or may not be currently implemented in the demo "CampManagement"._

 # Setup: <br />